Asqatasun/Asqatasun/Rule 1.2.4.md

 ##### NA

-Selection is empty (The page has no `object` tag with a "type" attribute that starts with "image/...")
+Selection is empty (The page has no `object` tag with a `type` attribute that starts with "image/...")

 ##### NMI